hiltontj/tylermcginnis-github-battle/README.md

 # Tyler McGinnis's React Course

 This is the working repo that I am using for the React course from [tylermcginnis.com](https://tylermcginnis.com/).
+This repo contains a working React project; namely, the "Github Battle" project that one builds by taking the course.

 ## React Hooks!